Medication disposal during COVID-19

-ASAP of Dodge County will offer mail delivery of free medication disposal kits in the community, while supplies last.
-To request a prescription drug deactivation kit, visit Prescription Drug Deactivation Kit Form.
+ASAP of Dodge County will offer mail delivery of free medication disposal kits to community members while supplies last, and encourages everyone to ”Clean Your Medication Cabinet.”
+To request a prescription drug deactivation kit to be mailed to your home for safe medication disposal, visit co.dodge.wi.gov/government/departments-e-m/human-services-health-department/public-health/asap-of-dodge-county.

-For more information on how to safely dispose of medications as well as tips on how to talk with your kids about painkiller abuse, visit the Dose of Reality site at doseofrealitywi.

 Be the first to know